bGray88/calance_bootstrap_csv/README.md

 ## Usage
 - Clone the repo to a destination of your choice: 'git clone git@github.com:bGray88/calance_bootstrap_csv.git'
 - The app can be run in one of two ways:
-* Ia) To run via app double click the app in the 'dist' directory for your system specific preferrence- MACOS, WIN, LINUX.
+* Ia) To run via app, double click the app in the 'dist' directory for your system specific preference- MACOS, WIN, LINUX.
 * Ib) The alternate method would be to run it using npm and node: navigate to the root directory of this project and type-
 ```sh
 npm install